-Welcome to the City of Milwaukee Health Department Laboratory’s website dedicated to our Laboratory System Improvement Program (L-SIP) and upcoming assessment, to be held on May 10, 2018.
+Welcome to the City of Milwaukee Health Department Laboratory’s website dedicated to our Laboratory System Improvement Program (L-SIP) and recent assessment held on May 10, 2018.

-The assessment planned for this spring will be the second conducted in Milwaukee.
+The 2018 assessment was the second conducted in Milwaukee.
 The City of Milwaukee became the first municipality to adapt and apply L-SIP at the local level with its initial assessment conducted in November 2010.
 Milwaukee’s L-SIP is part of a larger national effort, developed by the Association of Public Health Laboratories (APHL) and the Centers for Disease Control and Prevention (CDC), designed to strengthen state and local laboratory systems across the nation.

-This site is designed to provide information about our upcoming L-SIP assessment and the L-SIP Program.
-After the assessment is completed, we will also be posting the results here, and as we move into the improvement phase this site will continue to serve as an important tool in support of our collaborative efforts to strengthen the local public health laboratory system in Milwaukee.
+This site is designed to provide information and ongoing updates about our L-SIP and serve as an important tool in support of our collaborative efforts to strengthen the local public health laboratory system in Milwaukee.
+An Assessment Report will be posted here soon, along with next steps as we move into the improvement phase of the process.

 Sanjib Bhattacharyya, PhD